Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette vs. St. Thomas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 14

-Thursday's game features the Marquette Golden Eagles (8-2) and the Saint Thomas Tommies (6-4) facing off at Fiserv Forum in what should be a one-sided matchup, with a projected 78-57 win for heavily favored Marquette according to our computer prediction.
-Game time is at 8:00 PM ET on December 14.
+Thursday's game between the No. 7 Marquette Golden Eagles (8-2) and Saint Thomas Tommies (6-4) at Fiserv Forum has a projected final score of 79-57 (based on our computer prediction) in favor of heavily favored Marquette, so it should be a lopsided matchup.
+The game will begin at 8:00 PM ET on December 14.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!